Scholarship Program 2023

 8. Demonstrated academic performance within their class program (e.g., GED, college-prep or vocational program) [via high school or college transcript, or vocational/technical school transcript]

-9. Demonstrated Jewish and/or other community involvement as well as personal growth potential [through two letters of recommendation and student essay].
-One (1) recommendation letter must be submitted by a teacher, school official, or professor plus one (1) recommendation letter letter submitted by a supervisor or mentor from within the student’s community (e.g., Jewish community or secular community)
+10. One (1) recommendation letter must be submitted by a teacher, school official, professor, or by a supervisor or mentor from within the student’s community (e.g., Jewish community or secular community)

 For decades we have been providing scholarships to young Jewish Colorado women in need who desiring to continue their education after high school.
 The scholarships are given in honor of the women who have shaped our organization and by current members for a variety of reasons.
 A scholarship can be perpetual or a one time event.
 If you would like to honor someone by providing a scholarship please contact us.